Townsville Baptist Church: History

 Services of worship for members of the Baptist Church commenced in Townsville in January 1888 in rented premises.
 In 1891 the Townsville Baptist Church bought the land and two cottages (at the rear of the allotment) from the original landholder, Duncan McVean, for £500.
 At the time the allotment took up one half of the length of Fletcher Street between Sturt and Walker streets.
 This block has been subdivided, re-subdivided and amalgamated but the front portion facing Sturt Street was in continuous use by the Baptist Church from its purchase until its sale in 1981 when the Church moved to Kirwan.

 In 1893, a vacant Congregationalist church building and contents were purchased and re-erected on the Sturt Street site.
 The first service was held in November 1893.
 In January 1903 the building was damaged by Cyclone Leonta.
-What could be salvaged was used to erect a church hall.
-Church records from 1912 reveal that this structure was intended to be temporary.
+A church hall was erected using the remains that was salvaged.
+However, Church records from 1912 reveal that this structure was intended to be temporary.
 A building fund was set up for a new church and hall, but it was not until 1922 that a replacement church was built.
 Lack of funds precluded a completely new building.
 Therefore a second hand one was found in the form of a disused powder magazine, eight miles from Townsville at Brookhill and purchased.
 The congregation dismantled and cleaned around 30,000 bricks.
 The building contract was signed for £832/6/- and the foundation stone was laid on 8 July 1922.
 It is highly likely that at this time the old timber church hall was attached to the rear of the new church.
 The new church opened on Saturday 23 September 1922.

 Church records reveal that work to the hall was carried out in 1949.
-In 1957-58 steps were constructed to the rear and the guttering and downpipes were replaced.
-In 1959-60, the Townsville City Council resumed eight feet of the property at the front of the church for road purposes, which brought the front steps to the edge of the footpath.
+In 1957–58 steps were constructed to the rear and the guttering and downpipes were replaced.
+In 1959–60, the Townsville City Council resumed eight feet of the property at the front of the church for road purposes, which brought the front steps to the edge of the footpath.
 The front stone retaining wall was built by the council in 1962.
-The concrete toilet block was added to the church hall in 1969-70 and the Church was repaired in 1971-2 following damage sustained during Cyclone Althea.
+The concrete toilet block was added to the church hall in 1969–70 and the Church was repaired in 1971–2 following damage sustained during Cyclone Althea.

 In 1981, the land and buildings were sold because the Townsville City Church and the Currajong Baptist Church were both too small.
 The congregations decided to combine and bought a new property at Kirwan.
 The Sturt Street property was onsold four additional times until the present owners purchased the property in 1994.
 It has been occupied and used as a place of worship by the Potter's House Christian Fellowship since approximately 1985.